How Digital Services Succeed: Revenue Targets

-The situation is all-too-common.
-An agency owner sets a revenue target based on the previous year’s results with the assumption that they should do even better this year.
-They set the target and hope for the best.
+This situation is all-too-common: An agency owner sets revenue targets based on the previous year’s results with the assumption that they should do even better this year.
+They set these targets and hope for the best.

-To hit revenue targets, these organizations need a business development strategy and data to track how they’re performing.
+To hit revenue targets, organizations need a business development strategy and data to track how they’re performing.
 This requires them to proactively monitor leading indicators of revenue, adopt best practices for tracking against these targets, and compare their performance to industry benchmarks.

 Agencies that use their sales pipeline to forecast revenue can proactively take action to generate new business before they miss revenue targets.
 Visibility into and regular assessment of the sales pipeline enables teams to respond accordingly when there’s a predicted shortfall in incoming work.

 Let’s consider a hypothetical agency that made $1 million in revenue last year.
 This year, the owner decided to aim for a revenue target of $1.5 million.
 If they want to hit that goal, they need a plan for how they’re going to do it.